What they mean, and what you need to change.

 Potential Connections: You can opt to allow friends-of-friends to contact you directly in chat, or in the separate “Message Requests” area without notification, or you can specify that they be discarded.

 Other People: You can indicate that Facebook and Instagram messages be sent to the “Message Requests” area or discarded.

 Facebook Privacy Basics

 Finally, as you may have noticed in the menu we started with, there’s currently an item called Privacy Basics at the bottom.

 I recommend you take some time to review the information presented there.

 If nothing else, the very wording of the Facebook mission is worth noting: “… make the world more open and connected.”
-To me this indicates their rationale behind making your default settings as open, public, and promiscuous as they are.
+To me, this indicates their rationale behind making your default settings as open, public, and permissive as they are.